centrapay/centrapay-docs/content/guides/requesting-payment.md

 ---
 title: Requesting Payment
+description: How to request payment on the Centrapay payment platform.
 nav:
   path: Reference/Merchant Integrations
   order: 2
 ---

-Centrapay’s payment protocol requires a merchant integration to connect with the Patron in order to create a [Payment Request](https://docs.centrapay.com/api/payment-requests); and poll it for payment confirmation.
+Centrapay’s payment protocol requires a merchant integration to connect with the patron in order to create a [Payment Request](https://docs.centrapay.com/api/payment-requests); and poll it for payment confirmation.

 Additionally, merchant integrations can opt into protocol extensions when creating a Payment Request in order to unlock acceptance of a wider set of payment options.